Last Christmas: A Greek Winter Tale

 "Sure," she said quietly.
 "But as for us being friends again, it's going to take time.
 And please don't feel bad if I try and avoid you or Lana during this trip.
 I just don't know if I'm really all okay with this.
-Okay?"
+You understand, right?"

 Casey looked at Cappie.
-She could see his blue eyes sadden when she told him she was planning to avoid his presence.
-She had to, though.
+She could see his blue eyes sadden when she told him she was planning to avoid him.
+She had to though.
 She couldn't sit there and pretend things were going to be okay, even if he admitted the truth about not cheating on her.
-"Thanks for telling me the truth," she said as she walked Cappie to the door.
+"Thanks for telling me the truth though," she said as she walked Cappie to the door.
 "I hope you'll find everything you want," Casey began saying, "with, uh, with Lana."
-She finally managed to etch out.
+She finally managed to get out.

 Cappie turned to face her.
 He reached for her hand.
 "It's okay, Case," he whispered.
 "You don't have to say that."
 He looked down at her hand in his.
-He stared down into her beautiful hazel eyes.
-"It's really good to see you.
-You don't know how hard it was not seeing you for a year.
+Then he raised his eyes to her face and stared down into her beautiful hazel eyes.
+"It's really good to see you, Case.
+You don't know how hard it was not to see or talk to you for a year.
 I don't think we've ever gone that long before."